BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

    	CMD_CREATE_OBJECT = 3,		// add object in a container
    	CMD_DELETE_OBJECT = 4,		// delete the object at the specified location
    	CMD_LIST_OBJECTS = 5,		// list objects in a container
-    CMD_FREE_SLOT = 6           // retrieves the next free slot in a container
+    CMD_FREE_SLOT = 6,          // retrieves the next free slot in a container
+    CMD_CREATE_PROFILE = 7,     // create a new profile
+    CMD_DELETE_PROFILE = 8      // delete a profile

 Representation of IDs
 `````````````````````